 Barna Mia is an animal sanctuary with a difference.
-Nestled in the heart of Dryandra Woodland, south-east of Perth, Barna Mia is a place to discover threatened native marsupials in a natural setting, and experience the wonders of the woodland, once the sun has set and the action begins.
+Nestled in the heart of Dryandra Woodland National Park, south-east of Perth, Barna Mia is a place to discover threatened native marsupials in a natural setting, and experience the wonders of the woodland.
+Once the sun has set the action begins.

 A tour guide takes visitors on a delightful journey through the sanctuary.
-Using specially placed lights, you can see threatened native animals such as dalgyte, woylie, wurrup, quenda and boodie.
+With the guides special torches, you can see threatened native animals such as bilby, woylie, mala, quenda and boodie.

 Tours operate several times per week beginning after sunset.
 Actual start times vary seasonally.